pypa/pip/docs/reference/pip_install.rst

 compilers include random-seeded values in their output.
 However, wheels fetched from index servers are the same every time.
 They land in pip's HTTP cache, not its wheel cache, and are used normally in hash-checking mode.
-The only downside of having the the wheel cache disabled is thus extra build time for sdists, and this can be solved by making sure pre-built wheels are available from the index server.
+The only downside of having the wheel cache disabled is thus extra build time for sdists, and this can be solved by making sure pre-built wheels are available from the index server.